-Alternative Preferred Estimated Project Costs Fish and Water Column Invertebrates (FWCI) Restoration Type FWCl1, Return 'Em Right: Species and Area Expansion (Reduction of Postrelease Mortality from Barotrauma in Gulf of Mexico Reef Fish Recreational Fisheries) This project would reduce mortality of priority injured fish species including reef fish, highly migratory species (HMS), coastal migratory pelagic species, and other species such as flounders, drums, and sea trout by advancing use and adoption of best release practices.
+Alternative Preferred Estimated Project Costs Fish and Water Column Invertebrates (FWCI) Restoration Type FWCI1, Return 'Em Right: Species and Area Expansion This project would reduce mortality of priority injured fish species including reef fish, highly migratory species (HMS), coastal migratory pelagic species, and other species such as flounders, drums, and sea trout by advancing use and adoption of best release practices.
 Such practices include the use of appropriate hooks, tackle, and landing tools and minimizing fight time to reduce mortality associated with regulatory discards, catch-and-release fishing, barotrauma, and depredation (the removal of fish or fishing gear by non-target species such as marine mammals or sharks prior to retrieval by a fisher or angler).
-This project would continue and expand on the Open Ocean TIG's existing Reduction of Postrelease Mortality from Barotrauma in the Gulf of Mexico Reef Fish Recreational Fisheries project, which began the successful "Return 'Em Right" program.
+This project would continue and expand the Open Ocean TIG's existing Return 'Em Right project.
 Restoration activities would include: (1) conducting public outreach and education and distributing release gear for recreational fisheries; (2) monitoring gear use and progress towards use of best practices through studies and at-sea observer programs; and (3) assessing the efficacy of best release practices by hosting workshops and conducting studies.
-Preferred \$66,220,000 FWCI2 , Next Generation Fishing This project would reduce mortality for priority injured fish species including reef fish and reef-associated fish, HMS, coastal migratory pelagic species, and other species such as menhaden, drums, and sea trout by addressing bycatch in commercial fishing fleets.
+Preferred \$66,220,000 FWC12, Next Generation Fishing This project would reduce mortality for priority injured fish species including reef fish and reef-associated fish, HMS, coastal migratory pelagic species, and other species such as menhaden, drums, and sea trout by addressing bycatch in commercial fishing fleets.
 The project would provide fishing communities with methodologies and incentives to reduce bycatch mortality to fishery resources.
 Restoration activities would include: (1) receiving input from interested parties to develop an implementation plan for activities to reduce or prevent the increase of bycatch in commercial fisheries; (2) conducting training, outreach, and technical assistance to support a "next generation" of commercial fishers who voluntarily implement fishing practices intended to reduce bycatch; (3) advancing the voluntary use of new fishing gear, best practices, and techniques through outreach and technical support to reduce bycatch in commercial fisheries; and (4) supporting data collection and sharing for a next generation commercial fishing fleet.
 Preferred \$57,200,000